ARKnajmi/IrisFlowerImageClassification/README.md

 ## 🏁 Results
 ![image](https://github.com/ARKnajmi/IrisFlowerImageClassification/assets/149140186/f7788b12-add2-49b1-a5e8-54dc0ad62d55)

-The project achieves 75% accuracy on the test dataset, showcasing Decision tree can decently classfying the Iris Image dataset.
+The project achieved 75% accuracy on the test dataset, which shows that the decision tree can classify the Iris Image dataset pretty well.